 Insist that you get it in writing.
 Then make sure that it’s in compliance with state requirements and includes the items you want inspected.

 Are you experienced in residential inspections?

-Do you make repairs or make improvements based on inspection?
+Do you do repairs or make improvements based on the inspection?

 Some states and/or professional associations allow the inspector to perform repair work on problems uncovered in an inspection.
 If you’re considering engaging your inspector to do repairs, be sure to get referrals.

 A typical single-family dwelling takes two to three hours.

 Costs can vary depending upon a variety of things, such as the square footage, age and foundation of the house.